Let's do this together!

 ➤ Additional parking and improved traffic flow

-➤ State-of-the-art healthplex directly benefiting all Middle and Upper School students
+➤ State-of-the-art Athletics and Recreation Center directly benefiting all Middle and Upper School students

 ➤ A full-sized competition court and a full-sized multi-purpose court; these convert into four practice courts large enough for St. Andrew's to host basketball and volleyball tournaments